sberts/neatshell/content/about/index.md

 ---
 # About Me

-I am a person that writes stuff.
+I am a cloud architect currently living in Southern California.